 in adults and children;

-- explain the limitations and restrictions that motor speech disorders can impose on
+- explain the limitations and restrictions that motor speech disorders may impose on

-- analyse and interpret motor speech assessment results;
+- describe, justify and interpret motor speech assessment approaches and results, and

-- devise and evaluate intervention for motor speech disorders.
+- devise, demonstrate and evaluate intervention for motor speech disorders.

 Study Period 2